UA Aviation Insurance

 General Coverage Information

-	The University has a variety of aviation exposures including the UAA and UAF

-	Aviation Technology Programs and the Poker Flat Research Range where rockets are
+The University has a variety of aviation exposures including the UAA and UAF Aviation Technology Programs and the Poker Flat Research Range.
+Aviation insurance is maintained for these programs and university sponsored charters .

-	launched and staff work on developing small unmanned aircraft systems

-	technology.
-Aviation insurance is maintained for these programs as well as more

-	routine aviation risks such as charters and research related air operations.
-The

-	University is fully self-insured for hull coverage for owned or leased aircraft

-	with a department deductible.

 Use of Private Aircraft on UA Business:

 With the exception of the university’s aviation schools, piloting of aircraft by employees for university business is not allowed except as specifically approved by the System Office of Risk Services (see University Regulation (05.02.060 3.e.).
 Approval is likely to be granted when commercial transportation, including charter aircraft, is not available or research projects require specialized equipment to be installed on aircraft.

 Transporting passengers, including other university employees, in employee owned or operated aircraft also requires the prior approval of the System Office of Risk Services.
 Due to liability issues, transporting non-university employees will rarely be allowed.

 Employees authorized to fly on University business are not authorized to conduct any other business for any other interests during that time frame.
 This includes the hauling of any supplies or freight for others.

 Employee pilots continue to be, at all times, subject to all federal, state and local laws and regulations governing operation of aircraft.
 The aircraft to be used shall not be declared for “Public Use”.

 Employees must agree that the University shall not be liable for any maintenance, repairs, or hull damage incurred during the use of a private aircraft on University business.